lituokobe/CQF-Jan25-Exam1/README.md

-# CQF
+# CQF Jan 2025 Exam 1
-CQF study related practices
+My answer to the exam